A convex optimization approach to the Lyapunov exponents: Introduction

 \section{Introduction}

 Originally introduced as stability indicators for ordinary differential equations, Lyapunov exponents have become a cornerstone of the theory of smooth dynamical systems.
-The main reason is that they are related in numerous ways to other important characteristics of dynamical systems such as several notions of entropy and dimensions of invariant sets as well as invariant measures.
+The main reason is that they are related in numerous ways to other important characteristics, in particular to several notions of entropy and dimensions of invariant sets as well as invariant measures.
 The study of their properties and methods for their computation is an ongoing endeavor.
 Already in dimension two, examples of dynamical systems are known whose Lyapunov exponents up to this date cannot be effectively estimated on large subsets of the state space.
 For instance, for the Chirikov standard map, an area-preserving diffeomorphism of the $2$-torus, it is a long-standing open problem to determine whether the maximal Lyapunov exponent is positive on a set of positive Lebesgue measure, see e.g.~\cite{BXY}.

-Lyapunov's first method for proving the asymptotic stability of a system consists in showing that the maximal Lyapunov exponent is negative.
+Lyapunov's first method for proving the asymptotic stability of a system aims at showing that the maximal Lyapunov exponent is negative.
 His second method uses a non-negative real-valued function on the state space with values decreasing along trajectories.
-Once a candidate for such a \emph{Lyapunov function} has been found, the decrease condition can be checked by a simple computation involving only the candidate function and the right-hand side of the equation which defines the system.
-One benefit of this method thus consists in the reduction of the proof of a long-term property to a short-term computation.
+Once a candidate for such a \emph{Lyapunov function} has been found, the decrease condition can be checked by a simple computation involving only the candidate function and the right-hand side of the system's equation.
+One benefit of this method thus consists in the reduction of the proof of a long-term property to a ``short-term computation''.